Cook Eat Well

 Instructions

 • Preheat oven to 350 degrees.
-Grease an 8 x 8 inch pan.
+Grease an 8-inch square pan.

-• Melt together chocolate and coconut oil in large bowl over simmering water, or in microwave stirring every 10 - 15 seconds.
+• Melt together chocolate and coconut oil in large bowl over a medium saucepan of simmering water on low heat, or in microwave stirring every 10 - 15 seconds.
 Set aside to cool slightly.

 • Bake for 18 - 20 minutes, or until toothpick inserted in center comes out clean.